TheNaFeR02/ExploraLocal/README.md

 # To Do

-payload seems to not be too large. update params seem to be working relatilavey quickly and also.
-Try to do it that way then work it out or optimize from there.

 - [x] Change current instance for an Apt type
 - [x] Make sure Habitación section is not appearing